 The security situation in certain parts of Cameroon is hazardous.
-It is advised to exercise increased caution Cameroon due to crime, civil unrest, and terrorism.
-There is a moderate risk personal safety and security because of terrorist activity in Northern and Eastern Cameroon and violent crime, such as kidnapping, armed robbery. assault, and common carjacking.
+It is advised to exercise increased caution in Cameroon due to crime, civil unrest, and terrorism.
+There is a moderate risk to personal safety and security because of terrorist activity in Northern and Eastern Cameroon and violent crime, such as kidnapping, armed robbery, assault, and carjacking.

-The Anglophone Crisis is an ongoing armed confrontation in the long-standing Anglophone conflict over the creation of an independent state called Ambazonia in western Cameroon.
+The Anglophone Crisis is an ongoing armed confrontation in the long-standing Anglophone conflict over creating an independent state called Ambazonia in western Cameroon.